11 Things to Do in Menorca in March

 Planning a visit for March in Menorca is an excellent opportunity to taste dishes that include this veal in different variations and cuts.
 During this month a gastronomic festival is organized in which different restaurants of the island participate.
 In addition, in general, it is a topic on everyone's lips when deciding what to eat during that month of the year.

-8. Go to Mirador del Toro
+8. Go to the Mirador del Toro

 Photo of Monte Toro| ©Heather Cowper